Operations

 However if you start a long-term partnership right off the bat, you might be stuck in an influencer contract with a creator who doesn't match your needs.
 They're not just a Meta ads campaign that you can turn off instantly.The risk of committing long-term is higher.

-Scenario B: this is similar, but rather than testing the channel as a whole, you're testing individual creators.
+Scenario B: This is similar, but rather than testing the channel as a whole, you're testing individual creators.

 Maybe you have your eyes on an influencer but aren’t 100% sure if they’d give you a positive ROI.
 Short-term collaborations can help you test the waters before making a long-term commitment.